AdaCore/spark2014/docs/ug/alfa.rst

 * tasking: tasking;
 * unchecked conversion: unchecked conversion;
 * unsupported construct: any other unsupported construct.

-.. comment: we need a list of other unsupported constructs.

 GNATprove outputs which features in Alfa but not yet implemented are used
 [using brackets]: